 Below are five ways school breakfast benefits kids:

 - Higher Test Scores: Hunger makes school harder.
-On average, students who eat school breakfast achieve 17.5 percent higher scores on standardized math tests.
+Students who eat school breakfast achieve higher scores on standardized tests.

 - Calmer Classrooms: Children who do not regularly get enough nutritious food to eat tend to have significantly higher levels of behavioral, emotional and educational problems.